life-itself/web3/site/pages/library.md

 ## Contribute to the Library

 One of the ways to participate in the project is to contribute to the library.
-The following providese guidance on how you can contribute.
+The following provides guidance on how you can contribute.

 ### Setup